Estrogen and Burning Mouth Syndrome

 If you are a hormone-prescribing physician with patients with BMS or failing ovaries and are confused about how to prescribe HRT for your female patients, consider a personal clinical apprenticeship.

-My team and I train and clinically coach physicians and physician extenders on how to effectively and sustainably restore female hormones to the Hormone Sweet Spot using advanced HRT protocols.
-In The Art and Science of Advanced Female Hormone Restoration Program, you will learn how to confidently balance hormones for women and we will hold your hand and mentor you to success.
-Book a complimentary consultation and let's talk about your training options.
+We train and clinically coach physicians and physician extenders on how to effectively and sustainably restore female hormones to the Hormone Sweet Spot using advanced HRT protocols.
+At Panacea Sciences, you will learn how to confidently balance hormones for women, and we'll hold your hand and mentor you to success.

 Reference: